107208579/tracking/shortcuts/README.md

 <br />

 **Shortcuts :: acousticFeedbackFile**
-Specifies the audio file used for devices without vibration functionality to indicate if an event was rounded up or down based on the 'eventRoundMinute' setting.
+Specifies an audio file used for devices without vibration functionality to indicate if an event was rounded up or down based on the 'eventRoundMinute' setting.
 The audio file will be played once if an event start time was rounded down, and will play twice if an event start time was rounded up.
 * file:///System/Library/Audio/UISound/begin_record.caf
 * http://awesomesounds.com/IceCream/Scream.aaf
 * ...